Cost to Open Up Fireplace

 • Chimney liners cost around £800, and are essential if you're going to be burning wood, coal, or gas.

-• Chimney capping costs £150 to £250 per chimney pot, and helps stop water ingress and wildlife from entering your chimney.
+• Chimney capping costs £150 to £250 per chimney pot, helping to prevent water ingress and stop wildlife entering the flue.

 Ventilation and Flue Liners